 Ever wondered why your phone might be experiencing bad cell service even if it displays all those little signal bars at the top?
 That’s because it indicates signal strength — how strongly you are connected to the network — instead of the quality of available service.

 As expected, there are different factors that affect cell service quality, most importantly how many people are connected to the same network.
 Even if you are at the mall or at a concert stadium where there is a strong signal, service may still be slow because there are a lot of people similarly wanting to connect.

-Myth #13: More megapixels means a better camera.
+Myth #13: More megapixels mean a better camera.